KiranVishal/SADDCTree-FPGA/README.md

-# SAMAC-FPGA
+# SADDCTree-FPGA
-Software Assisted Multiple Application Classifier Using FPGA
+Software Assisted Dynamic Dataset Classifier Tree On FPGA

 Use this link to access the trello board